 - Never attempt to remove dirt, mud or dust if the surface of the vehicle is dry.
 Never use a dry cloth or sponge for cleaning purposes.
-This could scratch the paintwork or glass on your vehicle. - Washing the vehicle in cold weather: if the vehicle is rinsed with a hose, do not direct the water into the lock cylinders or the gaps around the doors, luggage compartment, or bonnet.
-This could cause them to freeze.
+This could scratch the paintwork or glass on your vehicle. - Washing the vehicle at low temperatures: if the vehicle is rinsed with a hose, do not direct the water into the lock cylinders or the gaps around the doors, luggage compartment, or bonnet.
 Otherwise there is a risk of malfunction.